PUFA stands for Poly-Unsaturated Fatty Acid, which means that the fatty acid has more than one (poly) double bond in the carbon chain.

 Oxygen is abundant in the human body - which is heated to roughly 37 °C - and so your body is a perfect environment for the oxidation of polyunsaturated fatty acids, which then block every part of the thyroid hormone pathway, causing and promoting hypothyroidism.

-These are the most commonly used polyunsaturated oils, starting with the worst:
+These are the most commonly used polyunsaturated oils:

 In studies the oxidisation of PUFAs has been shown to lead to cell destruction - and the result of this is unstable, damaged skin prone to breakouts, chronic dryness, 'age' or 'liver' spots, sagging and wrinkles.

 Here's an informative video on the dangers of linseed (flax) oil.
-Although it's not about skincare or health, it does demonstrate how quickly this super-polyunsaturated oil (commonly touted as a health food) oxidises.
+Although it's not about skincare or health, it does demonstrate how quickly this polyunsaturated oil (commonly touted as a health food) oxidises.